ibexa/documentation-developer/docs/guide/multisite/siteaccess_aware_configuration.md

 #### Merging hash values between scopes

-When you define a hash as semantic config, you sometimes don't want the SiteAccess settings to replace the default or group values, but enrich them by appending new entries.
+When you define a hash as semantic config, you sometimes do not want the SiteAccess settings to replace the default or group values, but enrich them by appending new entries.
 This is possible by using `$processor->mapConfigArray()`, which you must call outside the closure (before or after), so that it is called only once.